glea94/Pearl-Stasis-Fix/README.md

 A temporary Fabric fix for a vanilla Minecraft bug (versions 26.1.2 / 26.2) that causes Ender Pearls in stasis chambers to duplicate or respawn whenever the server restarts.
 Coded by Claude with Sonnet 5, so all credit to Claude :)
+Claude even generated this file that you are currently reading now.

 ## The Bug